-According to the results of an anonymous survey of 3520 opioid-dependent patients aged 18 years and older administered by the Washington University School of Medicine, adults who abuse prescription opioid drugs prefer oxycodone over hydrocodone-based medications such as Watson 3203.
+According to the results of an anonymous survey of 3520 opioid-dependent patients aged 18 years and older administered by the Washington University School of Medicine, adults who abuse prescription opioid drugs prefer oxycodone over hydrocodone-based medications.

-According to the survey respondents who indicated a preference for oxycodone over hydrocodone, “oxycodone users said that hydrocodone produced an inferior high and that they were concerned with the safety of hydrocodone” due to the amount of acetaminophen in drugs like Watson 3203.
+According to the survey respondents who indicated a preference for oxycodone over hydrocodone, “oxycodone users said that hydrocodone produced an inferior high and that they were concerned with the safety of hydrocodone” due to the amount of acetaminophen in it.

 The survey also revealed distinct differences in the demographics between hydrocodone and oxycodone addicts.
-Abuse of hydrocodone-based drugs such as Vicodin and Watson 3203 was most prevalent among females over the age of 45 who obtained their drugs through either a valid or forged doctor’s prescription, while oxycodone users were more likely to be younger, male, and obtain their drugs from street-level dealers.
+Abuse of hydrocodone-based drugs such as Vicodin are most prevalent among females over the age of 45 who obtained their drugs through either a valid or forged doctor’s prescription, while oxycodone users were more likely to be younger, male, and obtain their drugs from street-level dealers.

-Because Watson 3203 contains the narcotic hydrocodone, Watson 3203 users are at risk of developing both physical and psychological dependence.
+Because this drug contains the narcotic hydrocodone, users are at risk of developing both physical and psychological dependence.

 Hydrocodone is known to help decrease anxiety and trigger feelings of relaxation, calmness, and even mild euphoria.
 Over time, hydrocodone users may need to take increasingly larger doses to achieve the same effects and prevent the onset of uncomfortable withdrawal symptoms such as nausea, severe physical pain, and panic attacks.

-Public awareness of the highly addictive nature of prescription narcotic-analgesic combination medications such as Watson 3203 increased when Kelly Osborne, daughter of heavy metal singer Ozzy Osborne and talk show host Sharron Osborne, revealed her ongoing struggles with Vicodin abuse which started at age 13.
+Public awareness of the highly addictive nature of prescription narcotic-analgesic combination medications increased when Kelly Osborne, daughter of heavy metal singer Ozzy Osborne and talk show host Sharron Osborne, revealed her ongoing struggles with Vicodin abuse which started at age 13.

 Give us your feedback about this page, here